How Much Does an HVAC Unit Replacement Cost?

-Energy bills will fluctuate with the seasons, but your bill should be similar in the same month of different years.
-If you notice the utility bill getting more and more expensive, your HVAC system is probably not working as efficiently as it should.
-Regular maintenance will help extend the life of your system, but over time some HVAC components will deteriorate.
+Energy bills will fluctuate with the seasons, but a homeowner’s bill should be similar in the same month of different years.
+If a homeowner notices the utility bill getting more and more expensive, their HVAC system is probably not working as efficiently as it should.
+Regular maintenance will help extend the life of the system, but over time some HVAC components will deteriorate.

 Repair vs. Replacement

-If the cost to repair the HVAC unit is 30 percent or more of the overall cost to replace it, opt to replace the HVAC system.
-Replacing the entire system is a good investment if you’re making frequent repairs.
+If the cost to repair the HVAC unit is 30 percent or more of the overall cost to replace it, homeowners will want to opt to replace the HVAC system.
+Replacing the entire system is a good investment if it requires frequent repairs.

 An aging HVAC unit will struggle to keep a consistent temperature in a home.
-If you notice that your home never seems warm enough in the winter or cool enough in the summer, the HVAC system may be to blame.
+If a homeowner notices that their home never seems warm enough in the winter or cool enough in the summer, the HVAC system may be to blame.
 Some issues that may cause inconsistent temperatures are motor damage, cracked ducts, clogged filters, a damaged or inaccurate thermostat, or low fluid levels.
-If the ductwork is damaged or the HVAC system is struggling to keep up with heating and cooling demands, investing in a new system will save money on utility bills.
+If the ductwork is damaged or the HVAC system is struggling to keep up with heating and cooling demands, investing in a new system will save homeowners money on utility bills.

 Sometimes a failing HVAC unit will make strange squealing or grinding noises.
 A well-maintained HVAC system should run somewhat quietly.
-If you hear unusual noises coming from your HVAC unit, call a professional to assess the problem.
+If a homeowner hears unusual noises coming from their HVAC unit, it’s advisable to call a professional to assess the problem.

 Dust in Home

-A properly functioning HVAC unit not only heats and cools your space but also ventilates it and filters out dust, dirt, allergens, and debris.
-If the HVAC unit isn’t working properly, you may notice more dust in your house than usual, and it may be time to replace it.
+A properly functioning HVAC unit not only heats and cools a space but also ventilates it and filters out dust, dirt, allergens, and debris.
+If the HVAC unit isn’t working properly, a homeowner may notice more dust in your house than usual, and it may be time to replace it.